-In this article I use my own experience with my pet rabbit Ronja to discuss the subject of dwarf rabbit care.
-Rabbit toys, rabbit diseases, sudden wetness of fur in rabbits, and rabbit diet; I'll cover these topics and more.
-Hopefully you will enjoy the read, and maybe it will even make you want your own rabbit or bunny.
+In this article, I use my own experience with my pet rabbit Ronja to discuss dwarf rabbit care.
+I'll cover rabbit toys, rabbit diseases, what to do about sudden wetness of fur in rabbits, rabbit diet, and more.
+I will also take a critical look at bunny trancing, something that is quite controversial at the moment.

 There are a lot of things to learn when you get a house rabbit:

 - which rabbit hutch or cage to pick for your bunny;

 - what diet you should arrange for your rabbit;